maxlath/wikibase-cli/README.md

 ## See Also
 * [wikibase-sdk](https://www.npmjs.com/package/wikibase-sdk): A javascript tool suite to query and work with Wikibase data, heavily used by wikibase-cli
 * [wikibase-edit](https://www.npmjs.com/package/wikibase-edit): Edit Wikibase from NodeJS, used in wikibase-cli for all [write operations](docs/write-operations)
-* [wikidata-filter](https://npmjs.com/package/wikidata-filter): A command-line tool to filter a Wikidata dump by claim
+* [wikibase-dump-filter](https://npmjs.com/package/wikibase-dump-filter): Filter and format a newline-delimited JSON stream of Wikibase entities
 * [wikidata-subset-search-engine](https://github.com/inventaire/entities-search-engine/tree/wikidata-subset-search-engine): Tools to setup an ElasticSearch instance fed with subsets of Wikidata
 * [wikidata-taxonomy](https://github.com/nichtich/wikidata-taxonomy): A command-line tool to extract taxonomies from Wikidata
 * [import-wikidata-dump-to-couchdb](https://github.com/maxlath/import-wikidata-dump-to-couchdb): Import a subset or a full Wikidata dump into a CouchDB database